 - If that is all too much trouble for you, the easy way to install a cyclecomputer on a suspended bike is with a rear-mount kit.

 Rear-Mount Cable Routing:

-- Wires from rear mount cyclecomputers or cadence pickups should always be run under the chainstay, under the bottom bracket and under the down tube.
-This keeps them out of sight.
+- Wires from rear-mount cyclecomputers or cadence pickups should be run under the chainstay, under the bottom bracket and under the down tube to keep them out of sight.

 - The slack loop must be kept clear of the tire.
 If the wire can possibly touch the tire, it will, and it will wear away to nothing in no time at all.